Tag Archives: Gil Kane

 Jurassic Park is a very quotable movie, with a surprising amount of dialogue taken directly from the novel

-So, just like last month we’re treated to prehistoric flashbacks to these great hunters in their natural environment (highlighted by Tom Smith‘s change in colours) when game warden Robert Muldoon (Bob Peck) introduces them during that memorable dinnertime cow scene.
-With a graphic novel it’d be easier to follow the movie more closely, but writer Walter Simonson and story editor Jim Salicrup had to give readers a monthly dose of the ‘raptors and I think these scenes are a great solution and a natural fit.
+So, once again we’re treated to prehistoric flashbacks of these great hunters in their natural environment (highlighted by Tom Smith‘s change in colours) when game warden Robert Muldoon (Bob Peck) introduces them during that memorable dinnertime cow scene.
+With a graphic novel it’d be easier to follow the movie more closely, but writer Walter Simonson and story editor Jim Salicrup had to give readers a monthly dose (monthly in the States) of the ‘raptors and I think these scenes are a great solution and a natural fit.

 Ian Malcolm‘s quotes aren’t the only ones to survive the transition to comic form.
 Jurassic Park is a very quotable movie, with a surprising amount of dialogue taken directly from the novel.
 Some would have to be excised for this shorter form of storytelling but here are a small selection of those to be found in this second issue.